matsuand/docs.docker.jp/get-started/part2.md

     ```

     {% comment %}
+    Writing a Dockerfile is the first step to containerizing an application.
+You can think of these Dockerfile commands as a step-by-step recipe on how to build up our image.
+This one takes the following steps:
     {% endcomment %}
     Writing a Dockerfile is the first step to containerizing an application.
 You can think of these Dockerfile commands as a step-by-step recipe on how to build up our image.
 This one takes the following steps:

     {% comment %}
+    - Start `FROM` the pre-existing `node:6.11.5` image.
+This is an *official image*, built by the node.js vendors and validated by Docker to be a high-quality image containing the node 6.11.5 interpreter and basic dependencies.
+    - Use `WORKDIR` to specify that all subsequent actions should be taken from the directory `/usr/src/app` *in your image filesystem* (never the host's filesystem).
+    - `COPY` the file `package.json` from your host to the present location (`.`) in your image (so in this case, to `/usr/src/app/package.json`)
+    - `RUN` the command `npm install` inside your image filesystem (which will read `package.json` to determine your app's node dependencies, and install them)
+    - `COPY` in the rest of your app's source code from your host to your image filesystem.
     {% endcomment %}
     - Start `FROM` the pre-existing `node:6.11.5` image.
 This is an *official image*, built by the node.js vendors and validated by Docker to be a high-quality image containing the node 6.11.5 interpreter and basic dependencies.
     - Use `WORKDIR` to specify that all subsequent actions should be taken from the directory `/usr/src/app` *in your image filesystem* (never the host's filesystem).